The Boy with the Arab Strap: Background and recording

 Belle and Sebastian released their second studio album If You're Feeling Sinister in November 1996, two months after signing to London-based label Jeepster Records.
 It was issued in the United States in early 1997; the decision to do so delayed the follow-up, with the band instead opting to release a trio of EPs – Dog on Wheels, Lazy Line Painter Jane, and 3..
 6..
 9 Seconds of Light (all released in The EPs were successively climbing the UK chart while If You're Feeling Sinister was gaining traction at colleges in the US; the band performed in America for the first time at the CMJ Festival in late 1997.

 Stuart Murdoch recalled that the recording process for this album felt very different from the previous two.
 The group spent several months working on it versus the previous albums, which were recorded in just a number of days.
 The music itself was somewhat more experimental as well as more collaborative, with some tracks written by Stevie Jackson and Isobel Campbell and more members of the group contributing vocals.
 Stevie Jackson sings lead on both "Seymour Stein" and "Chickfactor", Stuart David gives a spoken word performance on "A Space Boy Dream", whilst Isobel Campbell sings lead on "Is It Wicked Not to Care?" and duets with Murdoch on "Sleep the Clock Around".

-The inspiration for the album's name came from the band Arab Strap, who, like Belle and Sebastian, are from Scotland and had briefly toured with them.
+The inspiration for the album's name came from the band Arab Strap, who, like Belle and Sebastian, are Scottish and had briefly toured with them.
 An Arab strap is a sexual device for retaining an erection, a fact unknown to Murdoch at the time.
 Arab Strap were reportedly less than pleased with their inclusion in the title of the album.
 When questioned about it, Arab Strap's leader/singer, Aidan Moffat, said, "They have a sense of humour."
 Malcolm Middleton, the band's instrumentalist, added, "Because Arab Strap is quite an interesting name.
 The words go well together.
 That's why we chose it as a band name.
 We're friends with them, but there's a limit to putting someone else's name on an album.
 They're taking away something from us."
 He also mentioned that the album had been confused as a collaboration between the bands.